Pupler/Password-Generator/README.md

 # 🔐 Password Generator

-A simple Java program that generates random 10-character passwords.
+A simple Java program that generates random passwords.

 ## ✨ Features
 - Generates random passwords using letters and numbers
+- Custom password length input
 - Simple and easy to use
 - Console-based application